faisalmemon/ios-crash-dump-analysis-book/source/MigrationNotes.md

 ### Execute data as code

 Write a simple program that places assembly code in a data array and then jumps into it.
 This simulates writing a JIT compiler.
 The aim is to trigger execute on readonly data segments; see [Porting JIT on Apple Silicon](https://developer.apple.com/documentation/apple_silicon/porting_just-in-time_compilers_to_apple_silicon)

+There is an interesting tutorial on JIT; https://github.com/spencertipping/jit-tutorial